acolajanni/Signature_matrix_TabulaSapiens/README.md

 # Signature matrix built from Tabula Sapiens single cell dataset

+# Work in progress

 **Be Carefull, the current signature matrix is built on 16487 cells, not 50115 as it should be, results will differ**

+This page describes the composition and the method of the reference matrix built from Tabula Sapiens single cell dataset.
+It contains:
+- T CD4 +
+- T CD8 +
+- Memory B cell
+- Naive B cell
+- Monocyte
+- Natural killer cell
+- Neutrophil
+- Macrophage
+- Platelet
+- Plasma cell (plasmocyte)

 **Contact:**